What’s on the table?

-The challenge with doing this is that in October, I switched to a (mostly) vegan diet for health reasons, the only exception to that being that on occasion (once a week at most), I can have a piece of fish with my meal.
-I know quite well that most of you are not vegan, so I’ll be trying to choose adaptable recipes as well, ones that can easily be transformed with the addition of a few ingredients.
+In October, I switched to a (mostly) vegan diet for health reasons, the only exception to that being that on occasion (once a week at most), I can have a piece of fish with my meal.
+I know quite well that most of you are not vegan, so I’ll be trying to choose adaptable low-cost recipes, ones that can easily be transformed with the addition of a few ingredients.

 Many of the recipes in my recipe box are handwritten and without source.
 If I can find a source for a recipe, I’ll provide it.